Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 The stresses with starting a business are inevitable – the financial risk, the long periods of uncertainty, the seemingly endless list of tasks to accomplish.
 It’s all par for the course when you’re building a business from the ground up.
 That’s why you must have structure and strategy, not only with your business, but with your partner.
 By implementing your own working system, which includes rules, rituals and shared working habits, you and your partner can create a healthy work relationship, and ultimately, a happy personal relationship.

-To help you better understand how to navigate this process, here are 5 tips to strengthen your business and your romance:
+To help you better understand how to navigate this process, here are six tips to strengthen your business and your romance:

 Your ability to manage the stress that comes with starting your own business is even more important when your life partner is your business partner.

-This is why you and your spouse need to develop a stress management plan that includes approaches that elicit a relaxation response (deep abdominal breathing, visualization, yoga), ways of reframing and discussing irrational thoughts (a detailed communication plan), or a designated timeout period so that if a situation becomes too intense, you both take a 15-minute walk on your own then come back to resume communication.
+Stress is an inevitable part of starting and running a business, just as it is inevitable in relationships.
+It can be even more challenging if you aren’t used to dealing with your partner professionally.
+This is why you and your spouse need to develop a stress management plan that includes approaches that elicit a relaxation response (deep abdominal breathing, visualization, yoga), ways of reframing and discussing irrational thoughts (a detailed communication plan) or a designated timeout period so that if a situation becomes too intense, you both take a 15-minute walk on your own then come back to resume communication.

-The bedroom should be seen as a resting place, where you only do two things that start with the letter “s”.
-And no, I’m not talking about “strategize” or “send emails.”
-When we do anything other than that in the bedroom — work on our laptops while in bed, send emails from our smartphones, bring work talk into pillow talk — we condition our brains to think that the bedroom is meant for those things.
-According to a Harvard sleep study, we begin to disassociate the bedroom with the idea of peace and passion.
+The bedroom should be seen as a sanctuary.
+This room is your personal space to share with your partner, the place where you both relax, unwind, bond and rest.
+When you do anything other than that in the bedroom – work on your laptop, send emails from your smartphone, bring work talk into pillow talk – you condition your brain to think that the bedroom is meant for those things.
+According to a Harvard sleep study, you begin to disassociate the bedroom with the idea of peace and passion.

 When you work together, it’s easy to make the bedroom a surrogate office.
 Just remember, as harmless as this may seem, it actually can wreak havoc on the intimacy of your relationship.
-So do personal and your business relationship a favor, whatever you need to do for or discuss about work, just let it rest until the morning.
+If you’re struggling to set down a nagging task, write yourself a quick note and then set the issue aside.
+It can wait until morning.

 When you work alongside your spouse, it’s easy to fall into the trap of treating your “colleague” with less than professional standards.
 But just because you are comfortable with your partner doesn’t mean civility should take a back seat.